schooltool-project/schooltool-book/source/features.rst

 * **Virtual servers:** For schools in a predominantly Windows or other non-Ubuntu environment, we recommend running SchoolTool on a dedicated virtual server, running Ubuntu Server Edition.
 Regardless of the host operating system, running SchoolTool on its own virtual server isolated from other services is a good security precaution.

-* **Consistent programming style:** For readibility and easier modification, SchoolTool conforms to the official PEP 8 Style Guide for Python Code.
+* **Consistent programming style:** For readability and easier modification, SchoolTool conforms to the official PEP 8 Style Guide for Python Code.

 * **LDAP Integration:** Authenticate against an LDAP server, including one step setup with `Zentyal <http://www.zentyal.org/>`_ server.